article-metadata-extractor/article-metadata-extractor-server/README.md

 # Article Metadata Extractor Server

 HTTP Server in Node.js to provide an API to return the result of [Article Metadata Extractor](https://github.com/mathiasgheno/article-metadata-extractor/).
+It is designed to be used in Node.js 18+.

 ### Usage